 In 2018, the Company had arranged a session conducted by Pakistan Institute of Corporate Governance to update Board of Directors and Senior Management of the Company with respect to the Code, other relevant corporate laws, respective regulations and recent changes therein.

-Last year, an online presentation arranged for the newly appointed female director of the Company at that time, providing her a general understanding of the affairs of the Company.
+During the year, an orientation session was arranged for the newly elected Board Members of the Company, providing them a general understanding of the affairs of the Company.

 SECURITY CLEARANCE OF A FOREIGN DIRECTOR